exjunk/exjunk.github.io/content/posts/getting-started-with-webgpu-on-android.md

 The beauty of WebGPU is that it provides a unified way to work with graphics across different platforms, whether you’re building for web, Android, or desktop applications.

-WebGPU: From Web to Native Android
+**WebGPU: From Web to Native Android**

 WebGPU originated as a web standard for modern GPU access in browsers like Chrome and Edge, built on Google’s Dawn implementation.
 Dawn translates WebGPU calls into native graphics APIs: Vulkan on Android, Metal on iOS, and Direct3D on Windows.
 Google introduced the AndroidX WebGPU library, bringing this same powerful API to native Android development.
 The library packages Dawn into native ‘.so’ files and provides a Kotlin-friendly interface, meaning graphics code can now be shared between web and Android apps with minimal changes.
 This makes WebGPU an exciting choice for developers building cross-platform graphics applications.

-Understanding the Graphics Pipeline
+**Understanding the Graphics Pipeline**

 When you want to draw something on screen, like a triangle, the process happens in stages, similar to an assembly line in a factory.
 This is called the graphics pipeline.

 The pipeline has several key stages, but we’ll focus on two main ones:

-Vertex Stage: This is where you define the positions of your shapes.
+**Vertex Stage**: This is where you define the positions of your shapes.
 Think of vertices as the corner points of your triangle.
 You tell the GPU, “I want a triangle with three points at these specific locations on the screen.”

-Fragment Stage: After the GPU knows where your triangle is, it needs to know what color to paint it.
+**Fragment Stage**: After the GPU knows where your triangle is, it needs to know what color to paint it.
 The fragment stage is where you decide the color and appearance of every pixel inside your triangle.
 You can think of it as the painting stage after you’ve drawn the outline.

 These stages are controlled by small programs called shaders, which are written in a special language.
 Don’t worry if this sounds complex; we’ll break it down step by step.